 Shaka Shaw wrote an excellent article in 2014 for Ebony about hip-hop’s problematic infatuation with white women, fairer skin and Eurocentric features.
 Colorism and how it has infiltrated the culture is layered in various ways.
 Growing up, I didn’t notice how much more likely you are to see a woman who looked like Gloria Velez than Bria Myles, or how there are far more Lauren Londons than Lanisha Coles in the rap video archives.
-I thought beautiful woman got casted, that it was simply based on looks and charm.
+I thought beautiful women got cast, that it was simply based on looks and charm.
 Consider it youthful ignorance, but my eyes are no longer young and naïve.
 I now notice what I’m being served and who is absent.

 You would think that real progress would have been made, a problem highlighted so often should be solved by now, but it hasn't.
 A song like “Black Is GOLD” is necessary because representation is painfully lacking.
 Representation is why this topic must constantly be a source of conversation.
 Women of all shades buy, support and contribute to hip-hop.
 To exclude and discriminate against such a large number of them is like spitting on a source of support that is irreplaceable.
 Women—all women—need to be better represented in hip-hop, but especially darker, more Afrocentric women.

-This issue is far deeper than casting in a music video, but that’s one way to make strides in destroying the stigmas that waters the plant that is colorism.
+This issue is far deeper than casting in a music video, but that’s one way to make strides in destroying the stigmas that water the plant that is colorism.
 I still enjoy D.R.A.M., I still see him as one of the most jubilant artists in rap music, but until more black women are allowed to be the life of his parties, I’ll have a hard time truly having fun.

-By Yoh, aka Ebony Yoh, aka @Yoh31.
+By Yoh, aka Ebony Yoh, aka @Yoh31